shafayetShafee/interactive-sql/README.md

 ## Installing

 ```bash
 quarto add shafayetShafee/interactive-sql
 ```

 This will install the extension under the `_extensions` subdirectory.
 If you're using version control, you will want to check in this directory.

+*Note: It is recommended to use latest quarto version for using this extension.*

 ## Using